smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/Research/Nancy_Al data curation/202509 SKim's feedback.md

 1. We can enlarge the boxes to look at and edit the contents properly

 ## Sample identity
-1. Error message with my entries
+1. Error with invalid entries to save the below
    ![[Pasted image 20250910105331.png]]
 2.
 3. I do not totally understand which one I have to put in "material name/class"